 Three approaches may be used to calculate exposure values for CCR: Current Exposure Methods ('CEM'), standardised and IMM.
 Exposure values calculated under these approaches are used to determine RWAs.
-We use the CEM approach.
-Under the CEM, the EAD is calculated as current replacement cost plus regulatory addons.
+HSBC JOH use the CEM approach.
+Under the CEM, the EAD is calculated as current replacement cost plus regulatory add-ons.

-Add-on is the estimated amount relating to the potential future exposure.
-Total Notional amount multiplied by the CCF (subject to product type and remaining maturity).
+Regulatory add-ons are the estimated amount relating to the potential future exposure associated with the derivative trade (and calculated as the Total Notional amount multiplied by the CCF, subject to product type and remaining maturity).

 Limits for CCR exposures are assigned within the overall credit process.
-The Credit Risk function assigns a limit against each counterparty to cover derivatives exposure which may arise as a result of a counterparty default.
+The Credit Risk function within the WMR function assigns a limit against each counterparty to cover derivatives exposure which may arise as a result of a counterparty default.
 The magnitude of this limit will depend on the overall risk appetite and type of derivatives trading undertaken with the counterparty.